 Zero Power Factor Characteristic (ZPFC) of a generator is a curve of the armature terminal voltage and the field current.
-The machine is operated with constantly rated armature current at synchronous speed and zero lagging power factor.
+The machine is operated with a constantly rated armature current at synchronous speed and zero lagging power factor.
 The Zero Power Factor Characteristic is also called as Potier Characteristic.

-For maintaining very low power factor, the alternator is loaded by means of reactors or by an under excited synchronous motor.
+For maintaining a very low power factor, the alternator is loaded by means of reactors or by an under excited synchronous motor.
 The shape of ZPFC is very much like that of the O.C.C.

-The phasor diagram corresponding to zero power factor lagging is shown below.
+The phasor diagram corresponding to zero power factor lagging is shown below:

 In the phasor diagram shown above, the terminal voltage V is taken as the reference phasor.
 At zero power factor lagging, the armature current Ia lags behind V by 90 degrees.
 IaRa is drawn parallel to Ia and IaXaL perpendicular to Ia.

 Eg is the generated voltage per phase.

 The phasor diagram at ZPF lagging with the armature resistance Ra neglected is shown below: